qriusGate/snapmaker_cnc_post_process/README.md

    * We have developed post processor script for Fusion 360 to help more advanced use case.
    * The reason we favor Fusion 360 is that it has free license for education.

+**FreeCAD**
+Fusion360 blocks access to CNC functions for hobbyist license users, and so FreeCAD may be a more desirable option.
+This Fork was made to support use of FreeCAD.
+The ReadMe in the FreeCAD folder has more instructions

 ##  Support software status overview